-- Praise your child for good car behaviour, like keeping her harness or seatbelt on, amusing herself, and leaving car locks alone.
-Mention your child’s good behaviour several times during the journey.
+- Praise your child for good car behaviour, like keeping the harness or seatbelt on and leaving car locks alone.
 For example, ‘I like driving the car when you keep your seatbelt on – that’s great behaviour’.
 You can also try using reward charts.

-- Provide plenty of safe distractions for your child, like music or audio books to listen to, and soft hand-held games or books to play with.
-Snacks and drinks are a good idea if your child is in a forward-facing child restraint where you can see and check on him.
+- Provide plenty of safe distractions for your child, like music or audio books, and soft, hand-held games or books.
+Snacks and drinks are a good idea if your child is in a forward-facing child car seat where you can see what your child is doing.